N0tSure/orvisual-api/README.md

  * files, which size greater than **10Mb** will be rejected
  * files with no content will be rejected too

-Response from server will be in form of **HATEOAS** Picture REST resource:
+Response from a server will be in form of **HATEOAS** Picture REST resource:

 ```json
 {